 Type: Private, non-profit

-Arkansas College of Osteopathic Medicine (ARCOM) received provisional accreditation status from the Commission on Osteopathic College Accreditation (COCA) on July 1, 2016.
+Arkansas College of Osteopathic Medicine (ARCOM) received pre-accreditation status from the Commission on Osteopathic College Accreditation (COCA) on July 1, 2016.

 Arkansas Colleges of Health Education

 The campus features a 102,000 square foot facility in the second largest city in Arkansas.
 Nestled in the river valley region, the building promotes the highest level in information technology.
 Our team-based learning curriculum is supported by 20 student conference/study rooms, and ten standardized patient/OSCE rooms.

 The Simulation Lab will offer students the opportunity to experience real life, hands-on training.
 The Anatomy Lab and Osteopathic Manipulative Medicine Lab will each accommodate 80 students with the latest technology.
 A total of 7,000 square feet has been designated as research space with 3,500 square feet already completed as research laboratories.

 On-campus housing is available at The Residents apartments.
 One hundred and sixty-four units with one- and two-bedroom layouts feature the following amenities: swimming pool, fitness center, pavilion, dog park, study rooms, washer and dryer, refrigerator, microwave, and 24-hour security.
 Also included in the affordable price are all utilities, internet, and cable.
 Located adjacent to ARCOM, The Residents offers students comfort and convenience.